 7 Steps to Find Hard Money Lenders - Posted by Jim Kennedy - Houston, TX

 Step 1.
-Since most hard money lenders tend to be either local or regional in scope, start a new thread on this news group, post what city and state you are in and perhaps someone from that area can refer you to a hard money lender.
+Since most hard money lenders tend to be either local or regional in scope, on this news group, post what city and state you are in and perhaps someone from that area can refer you to a hard money lender.
 (From your post we know that you’re in New Zealand.
 Hopefully, someone from there will chime in with a referral.)

 Step 2.
-Two hard money lenders (or more accurately what I call “quasi” hard money lenders), advertise on this web site.
-Look for their banner ads at the top of this page.
-If at first you don’t see them, simply click on your web browser’s reload or refresh button until the banner ad says “Hard Money Loans” or “Rehab Funding” or “Brookview Financial, Inc”.
-Or go directly to their web sites at http://www.rehabfunding.com/.
+One hard money lender, Bob Beckman of Rehab Funding, advertises on this web site.
+Look for his banner ad at the top of this page.
+If at first you don’t see it, simply click on your web browser’s reload or refresh button until the banner ad says “Hard Money Loans” or “Rehab Funding”.
+Or go directly to his web site at http://www.rehabfunding.com/.
 (Don’t know if Mr. Beckman would fund a loan in New Zealand, but it’s worth a try.
 The worst that can happen is that he can say “no”.)

 Step 3.
 Many hard money lenders have web sites that explain what they have to offer, including their rates, terms and conditions.
 Therefore, do a search of the Internet for hard money lender web sites.

 Step 4.
 Find several local rehabbers by calling their “I Buy Houses” ads in your local daily newspaper as well as the local Pennysaver, Thrifty Nickel, Greensheet, etc. In my area, several rehabbers run ads in the yellow pages.
 Ask the rehabber if they can refer you to a hard money lender who makes equity based loans in your area.

 Step 5.
 Attend the next meeting of your local real estate investment club.
 Ask some of the experienced investors for a referral to a hard money lender.
 If the club has a membership roster (as mine does), start at the top of the list and contact each member and ask who they use for hard money loans.